the Society's desert explorers

 During the winter of 1939, the Simpson Desert, was explored and named by

-the South Australian geologist and explorer,
+South Australian geologist and explorer,

 Well before its time, the Colony of South Australia and the Society were socially progressive and sort to conserve all aspects of cultural heritage.
 Apart from the traditional historical subjects in the Proceedings there are many aspects of cultural interest including; Aboriginal and Afghan traditions, finds of Aboriginal art, the documentation of Aboriginal languages and biographical information for ancestral research.